masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 #### 2. In (Dative in time) (Wann) within
 1. In der with the feminin time => In der Nacht
 2. In den with plural words       => In den Ferien, In den Sommerferien
-3. Im with masculine and natural words (Jahresmonate- Jahreszeiten - Jahr 2019) => Im 2018 gehe ich zur Universität Im Mai, Im Jahr 2019, Im Sommer...
+3. Im with masculine and natural words (Jahresmonate- Jahreszeiten - Jahr 2019) => Im Jahr 2018 gehe ich zur Universität Im Mai, Im Jahr 2019, Im Sommer...
 4. In einem Monat, Stunde, Woche, Jahr.. within a month..
 #### 3. Zwischen (Dative) (Wann) Between